-In line with Articles 115 and 116 of the Regulation (EU) No 1303/2013, a communication strategy will be drafted and submitted to the MC no later than 6 months after the adoption of the Programme to ensure transparency towards and information of relevant partners and stakeholders.
+In line with Articles 115 and 116 of the Regulation (EU) No 1303/2013, a Communication Strategy will be drafted and submitted to the MC no later than 6 months after the adoption of the Programme to ensure transparency and information to relevant partners and stakeholders.

-The strategy will define specific communication objectives, target audiences, messages as well as tactics and tools to support the achievement of Programme goals.
+The Strategy will define specific communication objectives, target audiences, messages as well as tactics and tools to support the achievement of Programme goals.
 It will take into account Article 115 and Annex XII of the Regulation (EU) No 1303/2013.
-The strategy will be valid for the whole programming period, complemented by annual work plans.
+The Strategy will be valid for the whole programming period, complemented by annual work plans.
 All Programme and project communication activities might be branded consistently to a harmonized branding introduced on a voluntary basis by the Programme.